balena-io-experimental/inkyshot/README.md

 `LOCALE` variable allows to display the date of temperature reading in any language supported by [the date library](https://arrow.readthedocs.io/en/latest/#module-arrow.locales).

+Finally, you can set the environment variable `MODE` to `alternate` for Inkyshot to rotate between `quote` and `weather` modes.
-Set `ALTERNATE_FREQUENCY` to alternate the display mode between quote and weather.
-Inkyshot uses this environment variable's number value as minutes to update periodically.
-By default, the first display is quote mode and you can instead chose weather by setting `NEXT_DISPLAY` to `weather`.
+You can put number of minutes in the `ALTERNATE_FREQUENCY` environment variable in order to configure Inkyshot to update periodically.
+By default, the first display is quote mode and you can instead chose weather by setting `current_display` tag to `weather` on the device.

-Finally, you can choose to fix Inkyshot to display only weather.
-Set `NEXT_DISPLAY` to `weather`, `DISPLAY_QUOTE` to false and don't set `INKY_MESSAGE`.
-In this setup, inkyshot will keep updating weather information after every minutes set by `ALTERNATE_FREQUENCY`.

 ### Wifi Connect